 A cozy remnant of my mortal mind visits me now.
 These sentences may be the only ones remaining in me.
 I am almost gone.
 So, I focus and breathe the last of my rudimentary thoughts to speak directly to you.

-When I started this endeavor, I certainly would not have allowed myself to write this letter, but as a little girl, neither would I have easily adopted the perspective of another who was not of my mind.
-All that is going now, and so I can disagree with myself and watch me do it, holding myself in judgement the entire spell, and yet understand that there are more than my biases to guide me.
+When I started this endeavor, I certainly would not have allowed myself to give this message, but as a little girl, neither would I have readily adopted the perspective of another who was not of my mind.
+All that is going now, so I can disagree with myself and watch me do it, holding my self in judgment the entire spell while understanding that there are more than my biases to guide me.

 My attentiveness meanders.

 The story I've sent to your world is true, as valid as the stars and soil.
 Yet, for me, everything is valid now, or should I say I am beginning to see what it means that soon I will understand everything is true in a way more significant than I had, and even do now.
 How can I explain except to say with an overly simplistic allowance that everything is which is possible?
 Everything is, which is felt, which is thought, which our senses tell us exists.